-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company reported a loss of \$1,316,320 for the year ended February 28, 2021 and accumulated deficit of \$62,117,809 as at that date.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company reported loss of \$627,642, and an accumulated deficit of \$62,745,451 at that date.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.